Cecca/big-data-course/docs/homeworks.rst

 In the Spark Java API, the class defining the RDD data structure is ``JavaRDD`` (`API link <https://spark.apache.org/docs/latest/api/java/org/apache/spark/api/java/JavaRDD.html>`_).

 The peculiarity of the RDD data structure is that it does not allow in-place updates.
-The only way to modify the contents of an RDD is to *transform* it to another collection by means of some method.
+The only way to modify the contents of an RDD is to *transform* it in another collection by means of some method.
 Some methods to transform an RDD into another are the following:

 * ``map``: yields another RDD by applying the supplied function on each element
 * ``filter``: returns an RDD containing only the elements for which the given boolean function returns ``true``.

-There are also functions to get a single value which is the result of some operation on the entire collection:
+There are also functions to get a single value which is the result of some operation on the entire collection, which are called *actions*:

 * ``count``: returns the number of elements of the RDD
 * ``collect``: store all the data of the RDD in a local ``List``.